 Biochar and compost both have the potential to increase crop productivity in the short term and improve resilience by retaining soil moisture and nutrients in the long-term.
-As an added benefit, biochar also sequesters carbon for long periods of time because biochar itself is in a form that is not easily biodegraded.
+As an added benefit, biochar also sequesters carbon for long periods of time because biochar is primarily elemental carbon that is not easily converted to CO2 by soil microorganisms.

-This initial experiment focuses on short term benefits because it is in its initial year.
-It took place at two locations, each with four subplots planted with the same set of crops - bell peppers, chili peppers, eggplant and kale.
-The four subplots had different approaches to soil amendments - none, compost-only, compost plus 10% biochar and compost plus 20% biochar.
+The first year's experiment focuses on short term benefits.
+It took place at two locations, each with four subplots planted with the same vegetables - Ace Bell Peppers, Charger Peppers, Asian Eggplant and Curly-leafed Kale.
+The four subplots had different soil amendments - compost plus 20% biochar, compost plus 10% biochar, compost-only, and none.

-The table below presents the summary statistics of the weight of each crop in each subplot, as well as a comparison of the subplots with soil amendments to subplot 4, which contained no soil amendment(s).
-The subplot with the greatest harvest weight relative to subplot 4 is bolded below (Table 1), while the amended subplots with values less than subplot 4, are noted in red.
+The table below presents summary statistics of the weight of each crop in each subplot and a comparison of the subplots to the control subplot 4.
+The subplot with the greatest harvest weight relative to subplot 4 is bolded; the amended subplots with values less than subplot 4 are red.